-These steak and potato foil packs are so fun whether grilling on the road or at home!
-Seasoned juicy steak, tender potatoes, and carrots come together in a neat little pouch and then cooked to perfection!
+These steak and potato foil packs are so fun whether you’re cooking over the campfire, grilling in the backyard, or baking them in the oven!
+Seasoned juicy steak, tender potatoes, and carrots come together in a neat little pouch and cook to perfection.

 This post may contain affiliate links.
 Read disclosure policy.

-These steak and potato foil packs are a fun and easy way to cook a complete meal on the grill with no need to turn on the stove!
-If you’ve tried our classic steak and potatoes made in a skillet, this grilled version brings the same cozy flavors with even less cleanup.
+These steak and potato foil packs are a fun, easy way to get a whole meal done with almost no cleanup.
+If you’ve made our classic steak and potatoes in a skillet, this is that same cozy flavor with even less to wash.

-They’re perfect for camping trips or laid back backyard dinners.
-The foil locks in flavor as the steak grills, and the garlicky potatoes soak up all those savory juices.
-You can even mix in your favorite veggies or seasonings to make each packet your own.
+They’re my go-to for camping trips and laid-back backyard dinners, and they bake up just as well in the oven on a busy weeknight.
+The foil locks everything in so the potatoes soak up all those savory juices, and you can mix in your favorite veggies or seasonings to make each packet your own.
 For another foil favorite, try our grilled BBQ chicken foil dinner!

 Ingredients Needed